solarwinds/docker-plugin-papertrail/README.md

 ----------

 # Questions/Comments?
-Please [open an issue](https://github.com/solarwinds/prometheus2appoptics/issues/new), we'd love to hear from you.
-As a SolarWinds Innovation Project, this adapter is supported in a best-effort fashion.
+Please [open an issue](https://github.com/solarwinds/docker-plugin-papertrail/issues/new), we'd love to hear from you.
+As a SolarWinds Innovation Project, this plugin is supported in a best-effort fashion.